nicocabral/Node-JS-Code-Assesment/README.md

 node index.js

-There are 3 functions inside index.js, Each function accept arguments. questionFN1 questionFN2
+There are 3 functions inside index.js
+questionFN1,
+questionFN2, and
 customSort

+Each function accept arguments.